Skip to main content

 Numerous clinical trials and meta-analyses have investigated the effects of testosterone therapy on metabolic syndrome markers.
 While the overall consensus points to beneficial effects, particularly in reducing waist circumference and triglycerides, and improving insulin sensitivity, the magnitude of these effects can vary.

-For instance, a systematic review and meta-analysis of in male patients with metabolic syndrome found significant reductions in waist circumference and triglycerides.
+For instance, a systematic review and meta-analysis of testosterone replacement therapy in male patients with metabolic syndrome found significant reductions in waist circumference and triglycerides.
 However, some studies, particularly those involving men with only low-normal testosterone levels or without overt symptoms of hypogonadism, have shown less pronounced effects on insulin sensitivity.
 This variability underscores the importance of patient selection and individualized treatment plans.

 Long-term studies are essential to fully understand the sustained benefits and safety profile of TRT in the context of metabolic syndrome.
 Ongoing monitoring of metabolic markers, prostate health (in men), and cardiovascular parameters is a standard component of these protocols.
 The goal is not merely to normalize a single hormone level, but to optimize overall physiological function and mitigate long-term health risks.